Sky01610/master_capstone/README.md

 2. **Dynamic Clustering**: Incorporating methods such as DBSCAN or hierarchical clustering to handle more complex datasets with highly variable structures.
 3. **Advanced Augmentations**: Adding more robust preprocessing or augmentation techniques to increase the generalizability of the models.
 4. **Interactivity**: Building a user-friendly GUI or web interface for non-technical users to interact with the pipeline.

-# Final Remarks
-This project represents a blend of machine learning concepts and practical implementation, ensuring both innovation and usability.
-The thoroughness of the workflow and the modular coding approach make it an excellent foundation for further research or industry adoption.
-For any queries, enhancements, or collaboration requests, please refer to the **Contact** section in the README file.